davicoo/item-tracker-app/docs/SUPABASE_AUTH_SETUP.md

 }
 ```

-Listen for changes with `supabase.auth.onAuthStateChange` and show your item tracker only when a user is logged in.
+Listen for changes with `supabase.auth.onAuthStateChange` and show ConsignTracker only when a user is logged in.

 ## 6. Startup screen and main page loading